Find the Right ESP Platform for You: A Guide Through the Jungle of Tools

 If you’re reading this, you’re experiencing one of two things.
 The first scenario is that you’re finally getting your company’s CRM marketing strategy up and running, for the first time, ever.
 The second scenario is that you’re thinking of switching things up — and you’re in shopping mode.
 Either way, our CRM platform guide will point you in the right direction.
-So get out your pen and paper, and prepare your “pro” and “con” columns.
+So get your pen and paper out, and prepare your “pro” and “con” columns.

 But, before we begin — you need to ask yourself these key questions.